mabster/mabster.github.io/content/posts/psu-startup.md

 series = []
 +++

 I've been playing with [PowerShell Universal](https://ironmansoftware.com/powershell-universal) for almost a year now, and I thought this would be a great place to share some tips, tricks and scripts that have helped me out.
-And what better place to start than the `On-Startup.ps1` script?
-That's the script that I have configured to run when our PSU server starts.
+And what better place to start than the `initialize.ps1` script?
+That's the script that runs right before the PSU server starts.

+The script lives in the `.universal` folder inside your Repository folder, so create it if it doesn't exist already.

 <!--more-->